 19. Matters beyond Control

-If either party is delayed or prevented from performing its obligations under this Contract by circumstances beyond the reasonable control of either party, (including without limitation any form of Government intervention, strikes and lock-outs relevant to the Purchase Order or breakdown of plant) such performance shall be suspended, and if it cannot be completed within a reasonable time after the due date as specified in the Purchase Order then the Contract may be cancelled by either party.
+If either party is delayed or prevented from performing its obligations under this Contract by circumstances beyond the reasonable control of either party, (including without limitation any Act of God, Act of Government or State, war, fire, civil commotion, insurrection or industrial action of third parties) such performance shall be suspended, and if it cannot be completed within a reasonable time after the due date as specified in the Purchase Order then the Contract may be cancelled by either party.

 UWE shall pay to the Supplier such sum as may be fair and reasonable in all the circumstances of the case in respect of work performed by the Supplier under the Purchase Order prior to cancellation but only in respect of work of which UWE has received full benefit as originally contemplated in the Contract.
 This provision can only have effect if it is called into operation by the party wishing to rely on it giving written notice to the other to that effect.